The Digital Actuary Conference (Virtual Summit)

 From my experience, so much unseen effort, below the iceberg surface, goes into "big efforts" in life.

-I, therefore, believe that if (before embarking on a significant undertaking) we apply Aurelius' idea of thinking through the challenges in advance, and setting our expectations appropriately, we can mentally prepare ourselves to deal more optimally with navigating the road ahead.
+I, therefore, believe that if (before embarking on a significant undertaking such as organising a large global actuarial conference) we apply Aurelius' idea of thinking through the challenges in advance, and setting our expectations appropriately, we can mentally prepare ourselves to deal more optimally with navigating the road ahead.

 3. Creating Accountability.